About Mr. Mick, about CLASSICS the Small Luxury.

 - There is always a reason, isn't there?

-Mick, but this time, "CURONECOMIC", there was a request to make it into a handkerchief, but I wanted to go back to the original classics, the heart, the rose, and the angel.
+Mick, but this time, "CURONECOMIC", there was a request to make it into a handkerchief, but I wanted to go back to the original CLASSICS the Small Luxury, the heart, the rose, and the angel.
 I thought that was good.
 The contrast with "CURONECOMIC".
 The other one is "Medals", which is a classic, you know, the kind of classic.

 - When we first saw the design, we were talking about how French or European it looked.